BlueQuartzSoftware/simplnx/wrapping/python/docs/source/DataObjects.rst

    .. py:method:: parent

       The logical parent of the path.
-Conforms to the pathlib specification
+Conforms to the pathlib specification.
+(First introduced: v1.2.5)

    .. code:: python